 We have achieved this by making our own “double 8k interactive stereoscopic video codec”.
 This technology allows full wrap-around digital scans where individual objects can be zoomed in, and it all runs at 24 frames per second.

 When you go to the movies and you see Spiderman’s face on screen, you know it isn’t real because no one’s face is as big as a screen.
-With holographic tours each object is calibrated to closely match real-world sizes, so a person really does feel like they are in the real environment.
+Instead, with holographic tours each object is calibrated to closely match real-world sizes, so a person really does feel like they are in the real environment.

 With normal 360º photos there is no movement like birds, running water or wind in the trees.
 Our scanning device captures all these things, it even shows people as they walk around.
 You can even use it to three-dimensionally record “tour guides” who can direct people during the tour.
 As well as this, you can add audio tracks to assist with providing the holographic tour.

 Laser scanners do not capture transparent objects.
 Alternatively, water and glass will come up perfectly in a holographic tour.
 Shiny objects or metal also often fail to scan correctly with laser scanners, but in a holographic tour metal and shiny objects come up very well.